 SEFS Alumni Network

-The Government Science and Engineering Profession are establishing a SEFS Alumni network that will connect a community of professionals with shared experience.
-The network hopes to support current Fast Steamers, share top tips, support learning and development, and more.
+The Government Science and Engineering Profession have established a Science and Engineering Fast Stream (SEFS) Alumni network that will connect a community of professionals with shared experience.
+The objective of the network is to;

 SEFS Learning & Development Offer

-As part of the Science and Engineering Fast Stream (SEFS) Learning and Development offer, we provide multiple networking and learning and development opportunities over the 3-year period on the scheme these include -
+As part of the Science and Engineering Fast Stream (SEFS) Learning and Development offer, we provide multiple networking and learning and development opportunities over the 3-year period on the scheme such as -

 - Futures Toolkit Training Programme